Who says you can’t teach an old dog new tricks?

 - Electronic submission of pre/post-trip inspections and unit condition reports, allowing management faster access to maintenance issues

 Our professional drivers have a lot of responsibility when executing a campaign.
-Their roles are vital to the health of our business, so we continually work to improve the tools in which they have access.
+Their roles are vital to the health of our business, so we continually work to improve the tools to which they have access.

 The XRS system also allows immediate access to every driver’s hours of service records.
 This ensures we are in compliance with Department of Transportation regulations and has helped us better manage each driver’s workload.
 In return, we have improved the proper work-to-rest ratio for the drivers, creating a safer driving fleet.

 Since implementing the technology, we’ve seen over a 100% reduction in hard brakes and fewer paid insurance claims.
-That is a result of a daily focus on our overall safety program and improving the ‘safety culture’ of our drivers, staff and management.
+That is a result of a daily focus on our overall safety program and improving the ‘safety culture’ of our drivers, staff, and management.

 “The technology helps us improve productivity and performance,” adds LaGanke.
 “That only makes the value for our advertisers greater.”